ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

      `employees/1-A/people/0000000000000000001-A` and `employees/1-A/sales/0000000000000000001-A`.
      Deletion or modification of the `employees/1-A` document on the source side triggers sending a command that deletes **all** documents having the following prefix in their ID: `employees/1-A`.

+**If we load a document to the same collection as the source**,
+then the ID is preserved and no special approach is needed.
+Deletion in the source results in sending a single delete command in the destination for a given ID.
+If documents are updated and not deleted in the source, they will simply be updated in the destination with no change to the destination document ID.

 ---